 Students don’t just learn theory at Ohio State – they put their knowledge into practice with daily hands-on, real-world experiences.
 Clinical fieldwork is completed over three years, both on campus with our Athletic Training staff in OSU athletics and off campus with more than 30 affiliated clinical partners.

-Our program outcomes are among the best in the country
+Our program outcomes are among the best in the nation, year after year

 A world of opportunities

 An athletic training degree from Ohio State can take you many places: from professional athletics to universities to primary care practices and more.
 Job prospects are strong with employment expected to increase 21 percent increase in the next eight years according to the Bureau of Labor Statistics.

 You’ll be ready to practice on day one

 Ohio State is known for preparing graduates for the career demands of the real world.
 In addition to practical skills developed when working with patients, our students learn leadership, administrative management of medical records, budgets and facilities and how to work with other care providers such as physicians and physical therapists.